 Arriving in Colmar is like walking straight into a fairytale setting.
 This is true any time of the year.
-But during the Christmas season, under glowing lights, amidst intriguing market stalls and children singing carols from boats on the canal, it is truer than ever.
+But during the Christmas season, under glowing lights and amidst intriguing market stalls and children singing carols from boats on the canal, it is truer than ever.

 Colmar, situated in the Alsace region of France, celebrates Christmas with six markets full of regional gourmet delights and local artisanal creations.
-Colmar is the capital of Alsace Wine Country, so celebrate with Christmas cheer from Alsace, including a glass of steaming Alsatian mulled wine.
+Colmar is the capital of Alsace Wine Country.
+Celebrate Christmas cheer from Alsace, including a glass of steaming Alsatian-mulled wine.
 It is tradition to decorate the Christmas trees in Alsace with gingerbread, so it is no surprise that a variety of gingerbread treats are available.
 Known for its gastronomic traditions, you’ll find foie gras, Munster cheese, and if you are a meat lover, the classic “choucroute” with plenty of meat and sauerkraut.

-Stroll the medieval center with its colorful, crooked half-timbered homes, and admire snowflakes and angels decorating shuttered facades.
+Stroll the medieval center with its colorful and crooked half-timbered homes, and admire snowflakes and angels decorating shuttered facades.
 Does it get more picturesque than this?
 Maybe a little.
-With tresses built across the canal topped with red baubles and pine boughs, Colmar is the ultimate in festive atmosphere.
+With tresses built across the canal topped with red baubles and pine boughs, Colmar is the ultimate in festive atmospheres.

-Pro Tip: Don’t miss these two treats only available during the Christmas season: Bredele, Christmas biscuits which come in many flavors, and Manelas de Saint Nicolas, a yummy, buttery brioche in the shape of a little person!
+Pro Tip: Don’t miss these two treats only available during the Christmas season: Bredele, Christmas biscuits that come in many flavors; and Manelas de Saint Nicolas, a yummy, buttery brioche in the shape of a little person!

-Montepulciano in Tuscany, Italy was just a name in a guidebook.
+To me, Montepulciano in Tuscany, Italy, was just a name in a guidebook.
 After my visit, it remains my favorite hilltop medieval town in Tuscany.
 This beautiful, walled Italian town just south of Siena, is one of those special places that touched my heart.
-Could it have been the gorgeous views over the Val d’Orcia and Val di Chiana, the rolling, lush valleys that surround it?
+Could it have been the gorgeous views over the Val d’Orcia and Val di Chiana or the rolling, lush valleys that surround it?
 Could it have been the elegant squares or the Renaissance buildings?
 Perhaps it was the numerous wine cellars and tastings of the local Vino Nobile di Montepulciano that the town is known for and the pride with which it was shared.
 Perhaps it was the local Pecorino cheese drizzled with spectacular homemade honey.
-Maybe, it was more of a feeling.
-Something from another century, straight out of a movie.
+Maybe, it was more of a feeling; something from another century, straight out of a movie.